perfanalytics/pose2sim/README.md

 # Pose2Sim

 ## Please set undistort_points to false for now since reprojection error is currently inaccurate.
-Should be fixed this weekend (6-7 Jan 2024)
+I'll try to fix it soon.

 > **_News_: Version 0.5 released:** \
 > **Deep change in the folder structure to allow for automatic batch processing!**\